malhar212/finger-tracing-handwriting-recognition/ReadME.md

 ```

 ## Model training and testing
-Please open the python notebook `tr_ocr_experiments.ipynb` using a compatible software to view or run the model creation, training and testing code.
+Please open the python notebook `tr_ocr_experiments.ipynb` using a compatible software to view or run the model creation, training and testing code. <br>
-Please note this requires additional files for the testing data available in data folder in the link mentioned above
+Please note this requires additional files for the testing data available in data folder in the link mentioned above. <br>
+Results in the notebook may vary slightly.

 ## How to run & use
 1. Run the main.py file to use the application